PaulGilchrist/documents/articles/api/api-authentication-setup-for-basic-tokens-on-asp-net-core.md

 # Authentication Setup for Basic Tokens on ASP.Net Core

-ASP.NET 2.x has great support for consuming and validating the HTTP `Authorization` header.
+.Net Core 3.1 has great support for consuming and validating the HTTP `Authorization` header.
 This document will discuss adding support for `Basic` authentication.
 Basic authentication is frequently used as API keys to allow API to API communication, where `OAuth` would be more appropriate for User/Browser to server communication to best ensure the ability to protect the key.
 In every case, `Basic` authentication should only be passed across an encrypted connection.

 After receiving the token, any function, class, or the entire application can be secured by adding the [Authorize] attribute above the function or class.
 If no token was received, or the token was invalid, ASP.Net will send a `401 unauthorized` response.